MetalMooseFRC/MetalMoose2018/IDEAS.md

 - Better communication - figure out calls between me, Daelan and Larry

 ## Robot Control
-- Disable fourbar control by the user (elevator up - fourbar up.
-Elevator down - fourbar down only if on the ground
 - Elevator - add the slow-down of the function only one way (up when going up, down when going down)
 - Elevator - make the function that controls the elevator faster
 - Slower the turning speed of the robot, so I have more control